dce/pandoc-talk/README.md

 ## Generate a PDF

-* Pandoc also includes several ways to create PDF documents.
+* Pandoc also includes several ways to create PDF documents
 * The simplest (IMO) is to install `wkhtmltopdf`
   * then instruct Pandoc to convert its input to HTML
   * but use `.pdf` in the output filename